 Spring Cohort Sessions:

 If you would like to participate in an in-depth study of the narrative of the Master Teacher portfolio, there is help available.
 There are multiple sessions with each focusing on writing and scoring sample evidence.
-All sessions are held on Wednesdays and run from 4:00 p.m. – 5:30 p.m., and will be held at East PD Center.
+All sessions are held run from 4:00 p.m. – 5:30 p.m., and will be held at East PD Center.
 Dates for the 2018-2019 school year are:

 Criterion A - January 17, 2019